 - Musical instruments

 - Natural fur products

-- Precious metals/stone
+- Precious metals and stones

 - Silverware, knives and swords

 High-value, fragile or perishable items can also include: